 As soon as an "email" was sent from the present into the past, the events occurring after the time of receipt would instantaneously reflect the new information in the "email" as if a new "rerun" of time from past to present had occurred, possibly including new "emails" and "reruns", and only those who could monitor the use of that "time machine" would directly be aware any changes had occurred.
-Anyone else could only indirectly infer that such changes had occurred by noticing that people seem to exhibit impossibly accurate knowledge of the future or, more likely, by observing peculiar "good luck."4
+Anyone else could only indirectly infer that such changes had occurred by noticing that people seem to exhibit impossibly accurate knowledge of the future or, more likely, by observing peculiar "good luck."

-It may not be immediately obvious, but such technology is incredibly powerful, much more so than nuclear bombs.5 First of all, it is perhaps the ultimate spy technology since it allows accurate predictions of the future6 and the ability to change the predicted future.
+It may not be immediately obvious, but such technology is incredibly powerful, much more so than nuclear bombs.
+First of all, it is perhaps the ultimate spy technology since it allows accurate predictions of the future and the ability to change the predicted future.
 In addition, it allows the past to obtain technology from the future before the research and development has been done, compounding technology as fast as it can be built, to the extent there is cooperation from the future.
 The end result of the superior technology is absolute power since the first organization to obtain time machines would naturally seek to control (or at least monitor) any use of time machines by others.
-This is true because any country or person with significant funds could potentially build their own time machine, obtain information from the future, and make the money back while building weapons to takeover the world, while using the time machine to avoid being detected.
-The objective of controlling the use of time machines (and other weapons of mass destruction) naturally leads to the development of other extremely powerful technologies including artificial intelligence, massive mind-reading technology, and mind-reading and mind control technologies usable on anyone (i.e. "psychic" secret agents).
+This is true because any country recreated in the past/present using advanced technology developed in the future.
+Petitioner would not be surprised if such technology currently exists for use with time machines built now to communicate with the future.